casecpb/KSEAapp/README.md

 ### Overview

-The KSEAapp R package offers a panel of functions for kinase activity inference on an input phosphoproteomics dataset using the Kinase-Substrate Enrichment Analysis (KSEA) method originally described by Casado *et al.* (see reference below).
+The KSEAapp R package offers a panel of functions for kinase activity inference on an input phosphoproteomics dataset using the Kinase-Substrate Enrichment Analysis (KSEA) method originally described by Casado *et al.* (see references below).

 For details on its usage and features, please read the Overview.Rmd file within the **vignettes** folder.